savonet/liquidsoap/doc/content/cookbook.md

         get_process_lines("cat "^quote("playlist.pls"))) })
 ```

-Of course a more interesting behaviour is obtained with a more interesting program than ``cat''.
+Of course a more interesting behaviour is obtained with a more interesting program than `cat`.

 Another way of using an external program is to define a new protocol which uses it to resolve URIs. `add_protocol` takes a protocol name, a function to be used for resolving URIs using that protocol.
 The function will be given the URI parameter part and the time left for resolving -- though nothing really bad happens if you don't respect it.
 It usually passes the parameter to an external program, that's how we use [bubble](bubble.html) for example: